mantiuk/pwcmp/README.md

 # pwcmp

-This is a set of matlab functions for scaling of pairwise comparison experiment results based on the Thurstone's model V assumptions.
+This is a set of matlab functions for scaling of pairwise comparison experiment results based on Thurstone's model V assumptions.

 The main features: